-Frequency: In the event of forecast ice/snow/spillages on paved surfaces Method: Agree location on site with client/agent for storage.
+Frequency: In the event of forecast ice/snow/spillages on paved surfaces Method: Agree location on site with client/gaent for storage.
+Maintain

+Agree location on site with client/agent for storage.
 Maintain store of white salt grit/sand; arrange gritting of all roads and footways in anticipation of frost/snow; and ensure rapid response to making safe & clearing-up road spillages.